 There are many different types of academic writing where sources are needed such as literature reviews, research papers, abstracts, overview of existing research, and so on.
 To write any of these, you will need to use specific material.
 You may be surprised but artwork is also considered source material for research papers.
-Therefore, works of art will also require a proper citation.
+Therefore, works of art will also require some magic from the citation generator tool by A*Help.
 Below we will explain how you can reference different art pieces correctly using formatting styles like APA, MLA, and Chicago.

 Woman shrugging